Wait, Wario... What was-a death like? Ghost of Wario:

 - Kid Icarus: The instant Pit takes his last hit, he jumps off the stage, and the Game Over screen reads: "I'M FINISHED!"

-- Franchise/Kirby does this whenever he is K Oed, while spinning.
+- Kirby does this whenever he is KOed, while spinning.
 King Dedede does too, but in a more flyaway manner.

 - In games where Meta Knight is playable, his mask just flies offscreen as his body disappears in an inexplicable manner.
 He falls the same way Kirby does in Return to Dream Land, however.

 - Parasol Stars and Bubble Bobble Part 2 (NES) while spinning out.

 - Rainbow Islands NES version (US and Japanese versions).
 In contrast, the arcade version has the character hitting the platform he was shot off of and fall backwards from the impact.
 Others just make him hit midair and fall backwards.